I was speaking with a few clients this week about songs they find difficult to sing.

 Want to sing your songs better?

 If you would like to start to tackle some of the songs you find very difficult, I’d love to start work with you.
-All these issues are solveable with good technique and time spent building your voice.
+All these issues are solvable with good technique and time spent building your voice.
 If you want to make your favourite songs sound and FEEL much better, you can book in your initial consultation via my booking form right here.